devonestes/assertions/README.md

 end
 ```

-And the output will looks like this:
+And then the output looks like this:

 ```
      Map matching the values for keys `:key` not found